Session one – Strategic enterprise-wide risk management

 The IoT has proven to be as disruptive as any high technology development in recent years.
-Whilst its application, both physical and digital, can be regarded as an innovation enabler, it is a technology fraught with risk and lacking in both security and privacy.
+While its application, both physical and digital, can be regarded as an innovation enabler, it is a technology fraught with risk and lacking in both security and privacy.

 - How IoT is enabling new avenues of risk

 - Enabling new types of attack previously unseen

 - The heightened data exposure through ‘always on.’

 - How built-in assurance, security and governance can decrease exposure

 AI drives business innovation, collaboration, and productivity, and better prepares you for a cyber-attack.
 AI also increases your threat potential, attack surface and magnifies existing vulnerabilities.

 We explore the most prominent ways in which AI is being used by hackers to dig out and exploit existing vulnerabilities in a system, mine massive amounts of data to extract personally identifiable information, and automatically monitor emails and text messages to create personalised phishing emails for social engineering attacks.

 Afternoon Networking and Refreshments served in the Exhibition Area